-Today, I give you 6 ideas how you can style vintage ironstone in your home.
+Today, I give you 6 ideas on how you can style vintage ironstone in your home.

 I’m excited today to share ideas and inspirations to style your ironstone.

 I don’t know about you, but there is something yummy about beautiful blue and white ironstone that speaks to me.

 The bright flow blue is scrumptious to look at.
 At least for me.

 Plus the many other colors like green, red and brown.
 Especially the seasonal pieces for Thanksgiving, Christmas, and Fall.

 Here are some of the many ways you can style them to bring beauty to your everyday life.

 Layering your plates using a white vintage ironstone platter placed behind the blue plate, showcases it’s beauty.

 Here, I have a black iron plate stand that I found at Goodwill for $7.00.
 It has an ornate design that enhances the white ironstone platter behind it.

 The white Pfalz Graff ironstone platter is being held up by a large plate stand.
 I purchased a set from Amazon.
 Here is the link for that.